woocommerce/woocommerce-blocks/docs/contributors/contributing/getting-started.md

 Once you have `node` and `composer` setup, install the dependencies from the command line:

--   Change directory to your repo folder, e.g. `$ cd woocommerce-gutenberg-products-block`.
+-   Change directory to your repo folder, e.g. `$ cd woocommerce-blocks`.
 -   Install javascript and php dependencies - `$ npm install && composer install`.

 ## Building the plugin files